HadleyLab/nicegui_chat/CONTRIBUTING.md

-# Contributing to MammoChat
+# Contributing to MammoChat™

-Thank you for your interest in contributing to MammoChat!
+Thank you for your interest in contributing to MammoChat™!
 We welcome contributions from the community to help improve this compassionate AI companion for breast cancer patients.

 ## Code of Conduct